 Deploying Packages to Apt Hosted Repositories

-You can use HTTP PUT or use Upload in the UI, as documented here, to upload packages to Apt hosted repository.
+You can use HTTP POST or use Upload in the UI, as documented here, to upload packages to Apt hosted repository.

 The following example uses the

 curl command and example credentials of admin for user and admin123 for password to upload a

 curl -u "admin:admin123" -H "Content-Type: multipart/form-data" --data-binary "@./test.deb" "http://localhost:8081/repository/apt-hosted/"